 To achieve this goal, Doing Sciences provides for the systematic training of elementary school teachers and other professionals, such as the staff of the Municipal Secretariat of Education, school managers, and pedagogical coordinators.
 Besides the educators’ training, it is equally important that the students have access to situations and materials so that they can investigate, think, and systematize new knowledge.
 In this way, the project also provides content and materials for schools, contributing to the development of investigative activities of real problem situations with students in the areas of Natural Sciences and Mathematics.

 The Educational Territories is an initiative of the Vale Foundation, in partnership with Cidade Escola Aprendiz, which seeks to develop actions for social protection and integral development of children and teenagers in situations of violation of rights through the provision of educational opportunities and individualized and permanent psychosocial care, with the objective of combating the processes that lead to school exclusion.

 With the support of The Knowledge Station, the project offers pedagogical follow-up to children and adolescents to carry out school activities, articulating schools and the municipal and state education network in the city of Marabá, Pará.

-The INOVA UP Program to trains young entrepreneurs with a focus on sustainability and guide some of these young people to the opening of their companies its operations for the first quarter of operation.
+The Inova Up Program was inspired by the merger of the programs of the Entrepreneurship Center of the Amazon with the AGIR (Income Generation Support) Program to train young entrepreneurs with a focus on sustainability and guide some of these young people to the opening of their companies monitoring their performance for the first quarter of operation.